Working Out With A New Tattoo: Gym & Exercise Guide

 Always clean your tattoo thoroughly as soon as you possibly can after finishing exercise – especially if your tattoo has come into contact with something dirty.

 It’s extremely useful if you try to remember to take a good antibacterial, skin-sensitive soap with you to wherever you’re working out so you can sterilize the area immediately upon finishing.

 Once clean, apply a good tattoo healing lotion or skin-sensitive moisturizer to the area to re-hydrate the skin and to promote a quicker healing response.

-Finally, remember that gym showers and locker rooms can be disgusting, and although they may sometimes look clean, they can still be crawling with tattoo-disfiguring bacteria, such as ones which can cause Staphylococcal (staph infection) and Cellulitis.
-Therefore, keep your tattoo well-shielding, even after you’ve finished your workout/exercise routine.
+Finally, remember that gym showers and locker rooms can be disgusting, and although they may sometimes look clean, they can still be crawling with bacteria.
+Therefore, keep your tattoo well-shielded, even after you’ve finished your workout/exercise routine.

-Working out and exercising with a new tattoo isn’t exactly optimal, but if you must do it soon after getting inked then be sure to follow the tips and advice above so you can be confident your tattoo ends up healing as best as it possibly can.
+Working out and exercising with a new tattoo isn’t exactly optimal, but if you must do it soon after getting inked then be sure to follow our tips and advice so you can be confident your tattoo ends up healing and turning out as best as possible.